imalreadyafiddle/odin-battleship/README.md

 # odin-battleship

-JS implementation of the popular game, Battleship.
+JS implementation of the classic board game, Battleship.